Catholic catechesis: Catechists in the Catholic Church

+Documents on catechesis

-Guide for Catechists
+Guide for Catechists (1993)

 In 1993 the Congregation for the Evangelization of Peoples (formerly the Sacred Congregation for the Propagation of the Faith) published the Guide for Catechists, with the sub-heading Document of vocational, formative, and promotional orientation of Catechists in the territories dependent on the Congregation for the Evangelization of Peoples.

 This document was therefore intended only for catechists at work in the missionary territories of the Church.
 It also made a specific distinction between the catechists working in these areas and catechists at work in "older Churches" such as in the West.
 As such the detailed framework and structure this document outlines for the selection, formation, oversight and deployment of catechists within the "mission territories" has not necessarily been applied to catechists at work elsewhere within the Catholic Church.

-The Introduction to this document states:
+The introduction to this document states:

 The Congregation for the Evangelisation of Peoples directly experiences the undisputed effectiveness of lay catechists.
 Under priests, they continue with frankness to announce "the Good News" to their brothers and sisters of other religions, preparing them for entry into the ecclesial community through baptism.
 Through religious instruction, preparation for the sacraments, animation of prayer, and other works of charity, they help the baptized grow in the Christian life fervor.
 Where there is a shortage of priests, the catechists are also entrusted with the pastoral guidance of the little community separated from the Centre.
 Often, they are called to witness to their faith by harsh trials and painful privations.
 The history of evangelization past and present attests to their constancy even to the giving of life itself.
 Catechists are truly the pride of the missionary Church!

-Note with Pastoral Recommendations for the Year of Faith
+Note with Pastoral Recommendations for the Year of Faith (2012)

 On 6 January 2012, the Solemnity of the Epiphany of the Lord, the Congregation for the Doctrine of the Faith published the Note with pastoral recommendations for the Year of Faith.
-This document provided explanation and suggestions at different levels for parishioners in preparation for the Year of Faith declared by Pope Benedict XVI with the apostolic letter of 11 October 2011 Porta fidei.
+This document provided explanation and suggestions at different levels for parishioners in preparation for the Year of Faith declared by Pope Benedict XVI with the apostolic letter of 11 October 2011, Porta fidei.
 The Year of Faith began on 11 October 2012, the 50th anniversary of the opening of the Second Vatican Council.
 It was scheduled to end on 24 November 2013, the Solemnity of our Lord Jesus Christ, Universal King.

 This note made the following recommendations in relation to catechists: